torreyleonard/algotrader/docs/DATA.md

 Start the streaming class.

 The event will emit three events: error (Error object), response (JSON from request module), and quote (Quote object).
-Access via .on('data', function), etc.
+Access via .on('quote', function), etc.

 **Kind**: instance method of [<code>Stream</code>](#Stream)
 <a name="Stream+stop"></a>